Beechcraft Duke 60 Aircraft in Texas

 The Beechcraft Duke 60 is a pressurised, turbocharged piston twin built 1968-1982 — roughly 600 produced.
 It is one of the fastest and most striking piston twins ever made, with twin turbocharged Lycoming TIO-541 engines cruising it at around 240 knots.
 Pressurised cabin, swept vertical tail, distinctive nose — the Duke is unmistakable on the ramp.
 The trade-off: TIO-541 engines are among the most expensive piston twins to operate, and parts can be scarce.

-Beechcraft Duke 60 helicopter for sale
+Beechcraft Duke 60 aircraft for sale

 Beechcraft Duke 60 Specifications